4 snuggle-up days with 3/4 board, beauty voucher and free access to our wellness area up from € 312> go to website <

 Fax 0474/710318

-Ladin Museum - Schloss Thurn
+• Ladinisches Landesmuseum - Schloss Thurn

-In 1996 the autonomous Povince of Bolzano bought the Tor Castel with the intention of opening up a provincial museum.
+In 1996 the autonomous Province of Bolzano bought the Tor Castel with the intention of opening up a provincial museum.
 The museum named 'Museum Ladin Ciastel de Tor' is dedicated to the culture and to the history of the ladin ethnic group.
 The castle`s history brings us back to the 12th Century when the castle used to be the main court 'Thurn an der Gader'.
-Thanks to the museum, the story of the ladins of the Dolomites has, and indeed is, being spread: descendents of the antique roman population that used to live in this area are the oldest linguistic group out of the three linguistic groups in Southtyrol.
+Thanks to the museum, the story of the ladins of the Dolomites has, and indeed is, being spread: descendents of the antique roman population that used to live in this area are the oldest linguistic group out of the three linguistic groups in South Tyrol.
 With the help of multimedia the visitor can learn about the language, the culture and the history of the ladin population from the Dolomites.
-In the museum you can learn about archeology (the history of colonialization, 'Sotciastel', from the Rheats to the Ladins), history (earls, lawyers, subjects), the Dolomites (formation, discovery, exploration), the ladin language and identity (linguistic laboratory, craftwork), the economy (residential centre of the 'Viles', the Via Ferrata - iron path) and you can visit the observation point for ladin history ('Ladinoscope').
+In the museum you can learn about archeology (the history of colonization, 'Sotciastel', from the Rheats to the Ladins), history (earls, lawyers, subjects), the Dolomites (formation, discovery, exploration), the ladin language and identity (linguistic laboratory, craftwork), the economy (residential center of the 'Viles', the Via Ferrata - iron path) and you can visit the observation point for ladin history ('Ladinoscope').

 Schloss Thurn, Torstraße 72